RobMac888/RobMacJavawor/README.md

 # RobMacJavawork

 Please find attached the programming for the period September-October 2022.
-The program was split into 1) Java Core 2) Java Intermediate 3)Springboot
+On my part I have split it into:
+Java beginner
+Java Core
+Java Intermediate
+JUnit Application
+Springboot